ICanBoogie/HTTP/README.md

 ### Content-Disposition header

-The `Content-Disposition` header is represented by a [ContentDispositionHeader](http://icanboogie.org/docs/class-ICanBoogie.HTTP.ContentDispositionHeader.html) instance making it easily manipulate.
+The `Content-Disposition` header is represented by a [ContentDisposition][] instance making it easily manipulate.
 Accentuated filenames are supported.

 ```php
 <?php